Date posted: 17 March 2020

 They will have a full seed selection to coincide with the launch of their 2020/21 Heirloom Seed Annual, as well as a small range of edibles and flowering perennials which will build up over the coming weeks.

-The Visitor Information Centre in the Schomburgk Pavilion and North Lodge are closed, and the Simpson Shade House remains closed for repair.
+The Visitor Information Centre in the Schomburgk Pavilion and North Lodge are still closed, and the Simpson Shade House remains closed for repair.

 As part of our COVID-safe plan, you will notice some changes as part of visitation to these spaces.
 The number of people allowed in each venue has been restricted to allow for the government social distancing requirement of 1.5 metres.
 For everyone's safety, please respect the capacity limits inside each building: